jussivirkkala/Blazor/EDF/README.md

 }
 ```

-In wwwroot index.html has changes for hosting
+In wwwroot index.html has changes for hosting.
+In local testing use /.
 ```
 <base href="/blazor/edf/" />
 ```
 and in service-worker.published.js for PWA.
-See https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly?view=aspnetcore-5.0#disable-integrity-checking-for-pwas
+See https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly?view=aspnetcore-5.0#disable-integrity-checking-for-pwas.
 ```
 .map(asset => new Request(asset.url));
 ```